Crouch End: Location

-Crouch End lies between Harringay to the east; Hornsey, Muswell Hill and Wood Green to the north; Finsbury Park, Stroud Green and Archway to the south; and Highgate to the west.
+Crouch End lies between Harringay to the east; Muswell Hill to the north-west; Hornsey to the north; Wood Green to the north-east; Finsbury Park, Stroud Green and Archway to the south; and Highgate to the west.
 It is located 4.6 mi north of Charing Cross and 5.1 mi from the City of London.

 Toponymy

 The name Crouch End is derived from Middle English.
 A "crouch" meant cross while an "end" referred to an outlying area.
 Some think that this refers to the borders of the parish, in other words, the area where the influence of the parish ends.

 Its name has been recorded as Crouchend (1465), Crowchende (1480), the Crouche Ende (1482), and Crutche Ende (1553).
 In 1593, it was recorded as "Cruch End".

 History

 Crouch End was the junction of four locally important roads.
 A wooden cross was erected at the junction of these roads, roughly where the Clock Tower now stands, and a small settlement developed around it.
 Crouch End developed as an early centre of cultivation for Hornsey, and was where the farmsteads seem to have been grouped.

-From the later part of the eighteenth century, Crouch End became home to wealthy London merchants seeking a refuge from the City.
+From the later part of the eighteenth century, Crouch End became home to wealthy London merchants seeking refuge from the City.
 However, the area remained rural in character until around 1880.
 The development of the railway changed the area significantly.
 By 1887 there were seven railway stations in the area.

-Although, the first patch of urbanisation along Park Road (Maynard Street until c1870) was distinctly working-class in character, by the end of the 19th century, the large merchants' villas had been replaced by urban middle-class housing and Crouch End had become a comfortable middle-class London suburb with a varied and popular range of shops.
+Although the first patch of urbanisation along Park Road (Maynard Street until c1870) was distinctly working-class in character, by the end of the 19th century, the large merchants' villas had been replaced by urban middle-class housing and Crouch End had become a comfortable middle-class London suburb with a varied and popular range of shops.

 Until 1965 Crouch End was part of the Municipal Borough of Hornsey and that body's forerunners.
 In 1965, when local government in London was reorganised, Hornsey merged with the boroughs of Wood Green and Tottenham, and Crouch End became part of the London Borough of Haringey.

 In the post-war years, the London-wide provision of social housing led to the demolition of the Park Road housing development and its replacement with council homes.
 Many of the older houses in the area lay empty post-war and many were bought cheaply by speculative landlords who then let them out to the growing student populations of the Mountview and Hornsey Art College.
 The area became known as bedsit land into the early 1980s, until rising house prices changed the social profile of the area and progressively wealthier residents moved in.